Class XltCharBuffer

 • valueOf

-public static XltCharBuffer valueOf(java.lang.String s)
+public static XltCharBuffer valueOf(String s)

 Create a new char buffer from a string.
 Because a string does provide array access, we use the returned copy by toCharArray to set up the char buffer.